 A look at some advertising items from Washington State breweries, saloons and other liquor merchants, where they were located and what that area looks like today.

-A photo of the Haley Grocery Co. storefront located at 722 2nd Ave. in Seattle (circa 1895).
+A photo of the A. J. Wolfe storefront located at 1525 Pacific Ave. in Tacoma (circa 1908).

 Photo Courtesy: Google Street View